10 Unique Signs You’re The Kind of Person Everyone Wants to Be Around

 Envato Elements

-Your curiosity about other people is genuine.
-You ask questions that go beyond small talk and show real interest in people’s thoughts and experiences.
-More importantly, you actively listen to their responses.
-This engagement makes people feel heard and valued.
-It leads to deeper, more meaningful conversations that people enjoy and remember.
+Your curiosity about other people is the real deal.
+You ask questions that go beyond the boring “how’s work?” small talk and show a real interest in how people actually think and feel.
+More importantly, you stay present for the response.
+Unsurprisingly, staying engaged makes people feel heard and respected.
+It leads to the kind of deep, down-to-earth conversations that people remember long after the night is over.

 6. You’re not afraid to be vulnerable.